 Nearly 3 million people visit Big Sur annually, and there’s a good reason.
 Big Sur sits along more than 70 miles of Californian coastline, making it an ideal spot for hiking, camping, and beachcombing.

 Large rugged bluffs overlook the Pacific Ocean where much of the land is relatively undeveloped.
-Bring your hammock and hiking boots because you’ll feel just as strong of a pull towards outdoor adventure as you will towards relaxation.
+Bring your hammock and hiking boots because you’ll feel just as strong of a pull toward outdoor adventure as you will toward relaxation.